schwzr/dsf-spring-school-imaging-tests/exercises/prerequisites.md

 You can also find all DSF Maven artifacts [here](https://mvnrepository.com/artifact/dev.dsf).

 ## Docker and docker-compose
-To be able to test the implemented processes, we use a test-setup based on Docker and docker-compose.
+To be able to test the implemented processes, we use a dev-setup based on Docker and docker-compose.
 This allows us to simulate multiple organizations with different roles and run the processes across "organizational boundaries".

 - An installation guide for Docker and docker-compose can be found here: [installation guide](https://docs.docker.com/get-docker/)
 - The most important Docker commands are described here: [Docker commands](https://docs.docker.com/engine/reference/run/)
 - An overview of docker-compose commands are described here: [docker-compose commands](https://docs.docker.com/compose/reference/)

-### Host entries for test-setup
+### Host entries for dev-setup
 The following entries are required in the `hosts` file of your computer so that the FHIR servers of the simulated organizations can be accessed in your web browser.
 On Linux and Mac this file is located at `/etc/hosts`.
 On Windows you can find it at `C:\Windows\System32\drivers\etc\hosts`.

 ```